 How is depression diagnosed?

-Your child's healthcare provider will ask about your child's symptoms and how long he has had them.
-He will also ask if there are any family members with depression.
-He will ask about your child's health and any medicines he takes.
-He may ask how your child is doing in school.
-Tell him about your child's relationships with teachers and friends, and about any stressful events in his life.
+Your child's healthcare provider will ask about your child's symptoms and how long he or she has had them.
+He or she will also ask if there are any family members with depression.
+Tell your child's healthcare provider about your child's health and any medicines he or she takes.
+He or she may ask how your child is doing in school.
+Tell him or her about your child's relationships with teachers and friends, and about any stressful events in his or her life.

 How is depression treated?